Mickey42302/JavaEditionDevTools/README.md

 • /test exportthat

-Some of the export functions for the "/test" command are also available in the Test Instance Block.
-You can click "Export Structure" to trigger them.
+## Test Instance Blocks

+This mod re-enables the "Export Structure" option in Test Instance Blocks.
+This option can be used to export data to an SNBT file within the "Minecraft.Server" directory.

 ## F3 Key Binds